 A project to be consolidated

 In just two years we started a studio and made projects we are proud of, at this point we just have to look ahead, consolidating what we did until now.
-In fact what we expect for the next year is all about processes and workflow improvements.
+What we expect for the next year is all about processes and workflow improvements.

-In practice, our efforts will be addressed to improve our studio making it more and more a product/service, a communication and a project management tool.
-The to do list is longer and fairly more structured, but in essence these are the goals we have set ourselves:
+In practice, our efforts will be addressed to improve our studio making it more and more a product/service, communication, and a project management tool.
+The to-do list is long and fairly more structured, but in essence, these are the goals we have set ourselves: